isomerpages/nhg-csdo/_clinician-scientist/NHG Health LKCMedicine Clinician Scientist Fellowship (CSF).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Students are required to serve a bond of up to 5 years with their respective
-NHG Host Institution upon completion of the Fellowship.
+NHG Health Host Institution upon completion of the Fellowship.
 Bond duration will be commensurated with amount of salary support provided by the Fellowship. <s><br></s>
-<br>Please refer to NHG HR Policy (NHG-HR-H5 Training Bond &amp; Minimum Service
+<br>Please refer to NHG Health HR Policy (NHG-HR-H5 Training Bond &amp; Minimum
-Period (MSP)) for guidelines.</p>
+Service Period (MSP)) for guidelines.</p>
 </div>
 </details>
 </div>